aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 **Known issues**

-- **Amazon Bedrock Knowledge Base Sync**: Knowledge Base for Amazon Bedrock will be created and synced automatically only during first deployment.
+- **Amazon Bedrock Knowledge Base not synced**: Knowledge Base for Amazon Bedrock will be created and synced automatically only during first deployment.
 If deployment fails, you will need to trigger Lambda function `upload_product_catalog_and_sync_kb` manually by clicking on `Test` from AWS Lambda Console.

-- **Upload Product Catalog Images**: The product catalog images will be uploaded to S3 bucket automatically only during first deployment.
+- **Missing product catalog images in S3**: The product catalog images will be uploaded to S3 bucket automatically only during first deployment.
 If deployment fails, you will need to trigger Lambda function `upload_product_images` manually by clicking on `Test` from AWS Lambda Console.

 - **Search Result Variability**: As a large language model (LLM), the agent may produce varying search results with each request.
 Implement robust validation mechanisms to ensure consistency and accuracy.